restatedev/node-template-generator/README.md

 ### Upgrading Typescript SDK

-- Upgrade the version tag in `template/package.json`
+- Upgrade the version tag in `template/package.json` and `template_grpc/package.json`
 - Test the template builds with `npm run build-templates`
 - Run the apps in the `/template` and `/template_grpc`directories to check if everything works: `npm run --prefix template app` `npm run --prefix template_grpc app`
 - Create a new release